Get your AA Travel Insurance quote today

 - whether you have private health insurance

-What if I have private medical insurance?
+What if you have private medical insurance?

 Even if your existing medical insurance covers you abroad, a comprehensive travel insurance policy can offer financial protection in other areas, for example, if you need to cancel your trip or your travel money is stolen.